supabase/dbdev/docs/index.md

 - [database.dev](https://database.dev): our first-party package registry to store and distribute TLEs.
 - dbdev CLI: a CLI for publishing TLEs to a registry.
 This CLI will continue to be available in the short term, but we plan to merge it into the Supabase CLI in the future.
 - dbdev client (deprecated): an in-database client for installing TLEs from registries.

+!!! warning

     The in-database client is deprecated and will be removed in the future.
 We recommend using the dbdev CLI's `dbdev add` command to generate the SQL needed to install a TLE, and then including that SQL in your database as a migration file.

 If you want to publish your own TLE or install and extension from the registry, you will need the dbdev CLI.
 Follow its [installation instructions](cli.md#installation) to get started.